Mexican Mountain | Utah Back Country Pilots Association

 See more at the National Weather Center

 Description: Mexican Mountain's runway is oriented west/east alongside the San Rafael River inside the Mexican Mountain Wilderness Study Area.
 Due to the sensitive nature of the location, pilots are requested to adhere to the UBCP's Code of Conduct to help us maintain our strong working agreements with the BLM.
-Reminder to all pilots this airstrip exists within a Wilderness Study Area.
+Reminder to all pilots this airstrip exists within a Wilderness Area.
 Motorized or wheeled conveyances are not to be used on the airstrip or surrounding areas.

 Runway: 1900 ft long x 40 ft wide dirt runway in good condition.
 Slopes uphill slightly to the west.
 First 500' from the east is more soft than the rest of the runway and has a "dark spot" that appears wet throughout the year.